 Many times in our lives, we will see our dreams shattered and our desires frustrated, but we have to continue dreaming.

-• Louis Lehot, founder of L2 Counsel, specializes in representing high growth, innovative companies, helping them at all stages of development, from garage to global.
+• Louis Lehot, a partner at Foley & Lardner, represents high-growth, innovative companies, helping them at all stages of development, from garage to global.

 • A deliberate focus on an economy driven by technology innovation, cleaner energy, smarter cities, and regenerative medicine, will set the tone for the future and make the world a better place to live in.

-• Flexibility and the ability to adapt to change is key.
-From learning how to be more social media friendly to having work calls effectively virtually.
+• Flexibility and the ability to adapt to change are key.
+From learning how to be more social-media-friendly to having effective, virtual work calls.

 • Loyalty and trust are the backbone to building relationships, whether it be personal or professional.
 One must make an intentional effort to maintain relationships and investing time building and connecting new relationships.